VMess1/azure_dp900_notes/README.md

 #### Describe data visualization in Microsoft Power BI
 * Identify capabilities of Power BI
 * Describe features of data models in Power BI
-* Identify appropriate visualizations for data
+* Identify appropriate visualisations for data